Detroit automakers shutter U.S. plants in move to stop coronavirus spread

 Affected workers qualify for unemployment as well as supplemental pay from the automakers, the union said.

-It was not clear whether the automakers would seek to substitute this shutdown for the one they typically take annually during the summer, with GM and Ford officials saying it was too early to speculate.
+It was not clear whether the automakers would seek to substitute this shutdown for the one they typically take annually during the summer.

-Meanwhile, other automakers in North America are still operating assembly plants, including BMW’s Spartanburg, South Carolina, facility, and Toyota Motor Corp’s (7203.T) North American factories.
+Meanwhile, other automakers in North America are still operating assembly plants, including BMW in Spartanburg, South Carolina; Kia Motors Corp (000270.KS) in West Point, Georgia, and Volkswagen AG (VOWG_p.DE) in Chattanooga, Tennessee.

 Tesla Inc (TSLA.O) was operating its plant in Fremont, California, on Wednesday, despite a statement from local officials that the factory cannot continue to operate as the San Francisco Bay Area began a three-week lockdown.